How To Close A Sale? Address Shoppers Five Roadblocks

 In short, they’re done with the stress of trying to navigate around unhelpful salespeople.

-That's why, according to Statista, about 20-30% of shoppers prefer to shop online.
-That means when people go out to shop, it’s not something they have to do, it is something they want to do.
+According to Statista, about 20-30% of shoppers prefer online shopping.
+That means when people go out to shop, it’s not something they have to do.
+It is something they want to do.

-There must be greater urgency to closing a sale because there are fewer shoppers walking through your doors.
+There must be greater urgency to closing a sale because fewer shoppers walk through your doors.

-And if your store isn't worth that special trip, it's likely they won’t come back.
+And if your store isn't worth that special trip, they will likely not return.

 What is closing a sale?
 Closing the sale is the end of a selling process where the shopper exchanges money for a product and takes ownership.

-In many ways, closing the sale is helping the shopper do what they already came into your store to do which was to buy.
+In many ways, closing the sale is helping the shopper do what they came into your store to do: buy.

-You not only have to be able to become a trusted advisor, you have to match their wants with your products, and also override any bad feelings they’ve ever had about risking their hard-earned money on something that didn’t deliver.
+You not only have to be able to become a trusted advisor, but you have to match their wants with your products and also override any bad feelings they’ve ever had about risking their hard-earned money on something that didn’t deliver.

 Here are five reasons why customers don't buy that you must address to close more sales in your retail store

 1. No need.
-Shoppers pull away from buying when they don’t trust the person they are dealing with.
+Shoppers stop buying when they don’t trust the person they are dealing with.
 They will convince themselves what they have is good enough and might tell the salesperson I don’t need it.

-You must be curious as to why this shopper is in your store today and now or you won’t be able to build trust.
-You must also have the ability to change gears to speak the same language so the shopper hears you and understands.
+You must be curious about why this shopper is in your store today, or you won’t be able to build trust.
+You must also be able to change gears and speak the same language so the shopper hears you and understands.

-That means you must know your own personality strengths and weaknesses and be able to identify the personality style of the complete stranger standing in front of you.
+That means you must know your personality strengths and weaknesses and be able to identify the personality style of the stranger standing in front of you.

 Only if you can bond with a shopper as an individual first, will you be able to whittle down your product choices from the many you have to offer, to the one just for this shopper.
 Often when a shopper feels they don’t need something, it comes from an associate trying to sell them the wrong product.